gpstar81/GPStar-proton-pack/OPERATION.md

 - The switch underneath the ion arm can turn the pack on or off.
 - You can run the pack without the cyclotron lid on.
 	- Automatically switches to internal "cake" cyclotron, if implemented (optional).
+- The volume for the pack and wand can be controlled via the Crank Generator knob.
+   - Clockwise to raise volume, counter-clockwise to lower it.
 - Alarm ribbon cable will activate the alarm mode and degraded cyclotron spin.
-- The pack can run without a wand.
+- The pack can run without a wand, though it can only be activated via the switch under the Ion Arm.
 - Vibration switch in the cyclotron switch plate enables or disables the vibration motors for both the pack and wand.
 - 1984/2021 year switch in the cyclotron switch plate changes the pack and wand from 1984 (OG) to 2021 (Afterlife) modes.
 - Single LED per cyclotron lens for 1984/1989 modes.
 This can be toggled back to 3 LED's per cyclotron lens via the wand menu system.